-The information relating to the Fund presented on this website has not been audited and may be calculated and presented differently from similar information (such as representations of portfolio composition, assets and leverage and other data) included in the Fund's shareholder reports and other sources.
+The information relating to the Fund presented on this website has not been audited and may be calculated and presented differently from similar information (such as representations of portfolio composition, assets and leverage and other data) included in the Fund's annual financial statements and other sources.

-A word about risk: Holdings are subject to market risk.
-PIMCO may or may not continue to own the securities referenced herein and, if such securities are owned, no representation is being made that such securities will continue to be held.
-Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
+A word about risk: Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
-Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and the current low interest rate environment increases this risk.
-Current reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
+Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and low interest rate environments increase this risk.
+Reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
 Bond investments may be worth more or less than the original cost when redeemed.
 Investing in foreign-denominated and/or -domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
 Sovereign securities are generally backed by the issuing government.
 Obligations of U.S. government agencies and authorities are supported by varying degrees, but are generally not backed by the full faith of the U.S. government.
 Portfolios that invest in such securities are not guaranteed and will fluctuate in value.
 High yield, lower-rated securities involve greater risk than higher-rated securities; portfolios that invest in them may be subject to greater levels of credit and liquidity risk than portfolios that do not.
-Mortgage- and asset-backed securities may be sensitive to changes in interest rates, subject to early repayment risk, and while generally supported by a government, government-agency or private guarantor, there is no assurance that the guarantor will meet its obligations.
-The use of leverage may cause a portfolio to liquidate positions when it may ot be advantageous to do so to satisfy its obligations or to meet segregation requirements.
+The use of leverage may cause a portfolio to liquidate positions when it may not be advantageous to do so to satisfy its obligations or to meet segregation requirements.
 Leverage, including borrowing, may cause a portfolio to be more volatile than if the portfolio had not been leveraged.
-Distributions are not guaranteed and are subject to change and/or elimination.
 Derivatives may involve certain costs and risks, such as liquidity, interest rate, market, credit, management and the risk that a position could not be closed when most advantageous.
 Investing in derivatives could lose more than the amount invested.
 Diversification does not ensure against loss.

-Investment policies, management fees and other matters of interest to prospective investors may be found in each closed-end fund prospectus used in its initial public offering, as revised by subsequent shareholder reports.
+Investment policies, management fees and other matters of interest to prospective investors may be found in the Fund's disclosure documents, including its most currently filed financial statements and management reports of fund performance.

 Shares of closed-end funds frequently trade at a discount to their net asset value, which may increase risk of loss.
 The risk may be greater for investors expecting to sell their shares in a relatively short period after completion of the fund's initial public offering.